 ”.

-8 Section 42(2) of the Acts Amendment (Petroleum) Act 1990 (No. 12 of 1990) reads as follows —
+8 The Acts Amendment (Petroleum) Act 1990 s.
+42(2) reads as follows:

 “

 (2) The revocation, under section 56(3) of the principal Act, of a declaration in respect of a location shall be deemed not to have affected the validity of a licence granted under the principal Act in respect of any block forming part of that location.